 Combat App Fatigue and Protect Against Attacks

-Now that you know the risks of app fatigue, it is essential to know how to stay protected against any attack.
+Now that you know the risks of app fatigue, it is essential to know how to prevent against any attack and improve your cybersecurity:

 Research Apps Before Downloading